Days Gone: Release

 Publisher Sony Interactive Entertainment unveiled Days Gone at E3 2016.
 While the game was originally planned for a 2018 release, it was delayed to the following year.
 The release was postponed from February 22, 2019, to April 26 in the same year to avoid competing with other triple-A titles such as Metro: Exodus and Anthem.
-As part of Sony's efforts to bring more of its first-party content to personal computers following Horizon Zero Dawn, Days Gone released for Windows via Steam and Epic Games Store on May 18, 2021.
+As part of Sony's efforts to bring more of its first-party content to personal computers following Horizon Zero Dawn, Days Gone released for Windows via Steam and Epic Games Store on May 18, 2021 and via GOG on October 25, 2023.

 Upon release, Bend Studio supported the game with free downloadable content.
 In June 2019, Survival difficulty mode, which modifies the head-up display and disables options to fast travel, was introduced.
 This was followed by 12 weekly challenges, in each of which players' performances are classified into Gold, Silver and Bronze rankings.
 Players receive credits that can be used to purchase new characters and other accessories.
 In September 2019, Bend added New Game Plus and the MB-150, a sniper rifle from the Syphon Filter series, into the game.
 Bike tanks, decorations, and frame paint inspired by Death Stranding were released in November 2019.

+On February 12, 2025, Sony announced that a remastered version of Days Gone, exclusive to the PlayStation 5, would release on April 25, 2025.
+In addition to introducing various graphical improvements and accessibility features, the Remastered version of the game also added a permadeath mode and a speedrun mode, as well as "Horde Assault", which tasks players to survive endless waves of Freakers for as long as possible.
+The three new modes will also be available for PC players as part of the Broken Roads downloadable content pack.